wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 After your recompiled application starts running, start [exploring your custom trace data](tracing_ui_overview.html) and the [metrics and histograms that are automatically derived](trace_data_details.html#red-metrics-derived-from-spans) from your trace data.

-### Instrument Your Application with the Wavefront Sender SDKs
+### Instrument Your Application with Wavefront Sender SDKs

 For maximum flexibility, you can use the Wavefront Sender SDKs.
 See [SDKs for Sending Raw Data to Wavefront](wavefront_sdks.html#sdks-for-sending-raw-data-to-wavefront) for background.